tounano/hyperquext/README.md

 ```
 ...
   depndencies: [
-    "hyperquext": "0.1.*"
+    "hyperquext": "0.2.*"
   ]
 ...
 ```

 ##Changelog

-*  `v0.1.0` - Hyperquext was rewritten and it changed it's architecture completely.
-Lot's of the logic moved to `RequestProxy` object, and from now on it won't reemit events from `ClientRequest` objects.
-Unless those events are request oriented like `response` or `error`.
+### 0.2.0

+*  Improved the architecture, the API wasn't changed.
+*  Introduced `devcorators`, decorators that are useful for developing other decorators.
+*  Added `redirector` devcorator.
+An abstract decorator that helps building decorators that follow redirects.
+*  `hyperquextDirect` is now more efficient and is based on `redirector`

+### 0.1.0

+*  Hyperquext's architecture was rewritten and it's api changed completely.
+*  Stopped reemiting events that arrive from `ClientRequest` objects.
+Emitting the `ClientRequest` object itself.
+*  The only events that are still reemitted are `error` and `response`.
+*  Introduced the `finalRequest` event.
+This event emits the final `ClientRequest` in the current request chain.

 ## install

 With [npm](https://npmjs.org) do:

 ```
-npm install hyperquext@0.1.*
+npm install hyperquext@0.2.*
 ```

 ## license